Has your friendly dog suddenly started showing aggression for no apparent reason? What could cause this sudden change in temperament?

 The key to dealing with this behavior change is to first determine the cause.

 Causes of Sudden Aggression in Dogs

 It's not normal when a happy, loving dog suddenly becomes aggressive for no obvious reason.
 If you take a closer look, you may be able to figure out the cause of the behavior change.
 Pain, fear, and illness can all cause sudden behavior changes and temperament changes like aggression.
 There are many health problems that can affect your dog's personality, some of which can be quite serious.
 This is especially common as your dog becomes a senior and begins to develop age-related diseases.

 What to Do If Your Dog Suddenly Acts Aggressive

 If your dog suddenly acts like he woke up on the wrong side of the bed, you first need to check him out completely and try to determine the cause of his behavior.

 - Check for an external cause.
 Did something scare your dog?
 If the aggression was temporary, it might be that your dog was reacting to a perceived threat.
 However, it's still important to figure out why your dog reacted with aggression if he has not done so in the past.

 - Locate the source of irritation.
-Try to find out if he's annoyed by loud noises (possible ear or head trouble), if eating makes him grumpy (mouth or teeth problem), or if he gets snappy when you get too close to him (physical pain).
+Try to find out what prompts the behavior.
+If he's annoyed by loud noises, it's possible he has ear or head trouble.
+If eating makes him grumpy, it may be a mouth or dental problem.
+If he gets snappy when you get too close to him, he may be experiencing physical pain).